 What is the Controlled Substances Act?

-Congress passed the Controlled Substances Act (CSA) in 1970 to place all substances being regulated in the existing federal law under a single system of controls for both narcotic and psychotropic drugs.
-The Bureau of Narcotics and Dangerous Drugs (BNDD), was charged with enforcing the laws under the CSA until 1973 when President Nixon designated the Drug Enforcement Administration with authoritative control.
+Congress passed the Controlled Substances Act (CSA) in 1970, establishing a federal policy to regulate the manufacturing, distribution, importation, exportation and use of regulated substances.
+The Bureau of Narcotics and Dangerous Drugs (BNDD) was charged with enforcing the laws under the CSA until 1973, when President Nixon designated the Drug Enforcement Administration with authoritative control.

 The Dedicated Process of Scheduling Drugs under the CSA

-There are hundreds of drug brands being manufactured and introduced annually along with the ever increasing phenomenon of illegal drugs showing up on the street and the DEA is tasked with controlling the importation, trafficking, distribution, and possession of thousands of chemicals that can be abusive or pose health risks to society.
-DEA reference codes are assigned to the chemicals as a way of tracking their movements between manufacturers, distributors, pharmacists, hospitals, practitioners, and researchers.
+There are hundreds of drug brands being manufactured and introduced annually, along with the ever increasing phenomenon of illegal drugs showing up on the street.
+The DEA is tasked with controlling any substances that pose health risks to society.
+DEA reference codes are assigned to the chemicals as a way of tracking their movements between manufacturers, distributors, pharmacists, hospitals, practitioners and researchers.

 Schedule 3 Drug Types

-Stimulants listed under schedule 3 are those drugs that have a stimulating effect on the central nervous system (CNS) unless otherwise excepted or listed in another schedule, such as cocaine, amphetamines, and methamphetamine which are listed under schedule 2.
+Stimulants listed under Schedule 3 are those drugs that have a stimulating effect on the central nervous system (CNS) unless otherwise excepted or listed in another schedule.

 Depressants

-Depressants listed under schedule 3 are those drugs having a depressant effect on the central nervous system unless otherwise excepted or included in another schedule such as benzodiazepines which are listed under schedule 2.
+Depressants listed under Schedule 3 are drugs that have a depressant effect on the central nervous system unless otherwise excepted or included in another schedule.

 Hallucinogenic Substances

-Hallucinogen Substances include those approved medications containing THC such as Marinol or dronabinol for the control of nausea and vomiting in patients undergoing chemotherapy, although other THC drugs are listed under schedule 1.
+Hallucinogen Substances include those approved medications containing THC, such as Marinol or dronabinol, for the control of nausea and vomiting in patients undergoing chemotherapy.
+Alone, there are no Schedule III drugs.

 Nalorphine